akhilaraop/agentic-jd-generator/README.md

 3. JDOrchestrator coordinates the multi-agent workflow:
    - Clarifier Agent analyzes and clarifies the input
    - Generator Agent creates the initial job description
-   | Critique Agent reviews tone and formatting
+   - Critique Agent reviews tone and formatting
    - Compliance Agent checks for bias and compliance
    - Rewriter Agent incorporates feedback and produces the final version
 4. The final job description is returned to the user

+For a detailed system design document, see [System Design](docs/system_design.md).

 ## Persistence Layer